Olympus puts fun first. What do I mean by that?

 There isn’t a single company creating really fun filters that photographers want to use except for Olympus.
 Their cross process filters?
 Incredible.
 Grainy black and white?
 Be still my heart!
 The closest thing to Ilford Delta 400 makes my jaw drop and strikes me with awe every time.

-Yet for some odd reason, people seem to think the image quality isn’t good enough, despite the fact that we live in an age where the iPhone does freakin’ billboards in the Meatpacking District and Williamsburg.
-Everyone has always said the sensor is too small.
-But in truth, it isn’t the size of the sensor, but how you use it that matters.
+Yet for some odd reason, people seem to think the image quality isn’t good enough, (despite the fact that we live in an age where the iPhone does freakin’ billboards in the Meatpacking District and Williamsburg).
+Everyone has said the sensor is too small.
+In truth, it isn’t the size, but how you use it that matters.

 Pros and Cons

 - Good image quality though you start to see shadow noise at ISO 6400

 - They’ve finally fixed that stupid problem where ISO 6400 was marked as an extension